novatech/wea.my/src/pages/2009-08-08-packetix-net-vpn-installation-on-linux/index.md

 inet addr:10.3.83.250 Bcast:10.255.255.255 Mask:255.0.0.0
 ```

-now you can start routing you connection to vpn... `sorry but this is a noob routing technique, it should redirect all your traffic to vpn`
+now you can start routing you connection to vpn...\
+`beware noob routing technique ahead, but it should get the job done and should redirect all your traffic to vpn`

 route connection to packet vpn thru main gw